Princess Amalie Zephyrine of Salm-Kyrburg

 Amalie Zephyrine of Salm-Kyrburg (Amélie Zéphyrine de Salm-Kyrbourg; Paris, 6 March 1760 - Sigmaringen, 17 October 1841), was a German noblewoman by birth member of the House of Salm in the Salm-Kyrburg branch and through her marriage she was Princess of Hohenzollern-Sigmaringen.

 Amalie was the daughter of Philip Joseph of Salm-Kyburg, first Prince of Salm-Kyburg, and his wife, Maria Theresa of Hornes, heiress to her father, Maximilian of Hornes.
-Amalie had nine siblings, including Prince Frederick III of Salm-Kyburg.
+Amalie had nine siblings, including Frederick III, Prince of Salm-Kyrburg.

 In 1782, she married Anton Aloys, Prince of Hohenzollern-Sigmaringen, and they had one surviving child, Karl, who would go on to succeed his father as Prince of Hohenzollern-Sigmaringen.
 Amalie spent little time in Sigmaringen, and she eventually became the lover of Alexandre de Beauharnais, a French revolutionary who was later executed during the September Massacres, and whose widow, Joséphine, later married Napoleon I. Amalie kept good relations with Empress Joséphine and many other influential figures, such as Charles Maurice de Talleyrand-Périgord.

-After the death of her eldest brother, she and her younger brother Maurice became legal guardians to her nephew, Prince Frederick IV Salm-Kyrburg.
+After the death of her eldest brother, she and her younger brother Maurice became legal guardians to her nephew, Frederick IV, Prince of Salm-Kyrburg.